Party in the U.S.A.: Commercial performance

 "Party in the U.S.A." peaked at number three on the Canadian Hot 100.
-The single was certified quadruple platinum by the Music Canada for the sales of 160,000 digital downloads.
+The single was certified 4× platinum by the Music Canada for the sales of 160,000 digital downloads.
 The song also became successful in Australia, New Zealand and Japan.
 On the week ending September 13, 2009, "Party in the U.S.A." debuted at number 14 on the Australian Singles Chart.
 The following week, the song ascended to a new peak at number nine and peaked at number six on the week ending November 8, 2009.
-The single was certified 11× platinum by the Australian Recording Industry Association (ARIA) for the shipment of 770,000 copies.
+The single was certified 14× platinum by the Australian Recording Industry Association (ARIA).
 "Party in the U.S.A." debuted at number 11 on the New Zealand Singles Chart and peaked at number three on the week ending November 9, 2009.
 The single was certified platinum by the Recording Industry Association of New Zealand (RIANZ) for the shipment of 15,000 copies.
 On the week ending January 11, 2010, "Party in the U.S.A." debuted at number 49 on the Japan Hot 100 chart and, in the succeeding week, reached its peak at number four.

 In the United Kingdom, "Party in the U.S.A." entered and peaked at number 11.
-The song tied with "See You Again" and "The Climb", which charted in August 2008 and March 2009, respectively, for Cyrus' best-charting effort in the United Kingdom until 2013.
+The song tied with "See You Again" and "The Climb", which charted in August 2008 and March 2009, respectively, for Cyrus's best-charting effort in the United Kingdom until 2013.
 In Ireland, the song peaked at number five.
-In mainland Europe, "Party in the U.S.A." peaked at number 17 on the European Hot 100 Singles chart, number six on both the French Singles Chart and Hungarian Singles Chart, and peaked at number 12 on Norwegian Singles Chart.
+In mainland Europe, "Party in the U.S.A." peaked at number 17 on the European Hot 100 Singles chart, number six on both the French Singles Chart and Hungarian Singles Chart, becoming her first top ten in these national charts and Cyrus second entry in France, but also peaked at number 12 on Norwegian Singles Chart.
 It received lower commercial success throughout other regions of Europe, becoming a top 40 hit in Austria, Belgium (Flanders and Wallonia), Czech Republic, Denmark, Spain, and Sweden.